 Although the amount of damages is only supposed to be decided based on what is fair compensation for the accident victim, due to human factors, a juror may also be concerned about what would be fair for the person who caused the accident (mistakenly believing that the at-fault party has to pay personally).

-For example, assume the at-fault defendant is a likable person of modest means, such as a student or single parent.
+For example, assume an at-fault defendant is a likable person of modest means, such as a student or single parent.
 If fair damages are $50,000, the jury may let emotions creep into the equation and worry about what impact a $50,000 judgment might have on the defendant.
 To lessen the blow to the defendant and not knowing the judgment will be paid by an insurance company, the jury may consider that $35,000 would be fair for both the plaintiff and the defendant.
 Under this circumstance, the innocent accident victim would have his or her entire pain and suffering award reduced to zero because of the deductible.
 The only winner would be the insurance company.

 In the recent Ottawa personal injury case Corbett v.
 Odorico, 2016 ONSC 1964 (CanLII) the plaintiff Sarah Corbett was seriously injured in a car accident.
 The accident was 100% the fault of the defendant, Eva Odorico.
 Ms. Corbett’s injuries included a chronic pain syndrome along with symptoms of depression.